Hundhausen/Open-Internet-Watchdog/README.md

 ## How to use this program:
 After you downloaded the latest [release](https://github.com/Hundhausen/Open-Internet-Watchdog/releases) you get a .zip file that you extract.
 You run the Setup file and then the program starts.
+IMPORTANT: check the Folder Security Settings.
+When the program has no rights to write the files, the program will crash.
+This will get fixed!
 The initial setup should be easy.
-The program closes, when you press any key, after the initial setup.
-When you said no to the debug question, the program will run hidden, after the next startup.
-When you want to access the files, start the program, look into the Task-Manager and find “Open Internet Watchdog.exe”.
-With a right click, you can click the option to open the folder, where the .exe file is located.
-This will get changed in a later release.
+The Setup creates 2 Shortcuts on the desktop, one for starting the program and one for the install dir.
+The program starts hidden, when you say no to the debug setting.
+Ypu must close the program over the task-manager.
 The connections.csv file is straightforward.
 Before the semicolon (;) is the domain and on the right side is the IP.
 You don’t need a Domain.

 The Config.xml has comments in it and should also be easy to edit.